What to know about variable heart rhythms and AFib

 Women often ignore these symptoms or attribute them to other factors.
 Women who have heart attacks are more likely to die from them than men because women are uninformed about the symptoms, ignore the symptoms or are reluctant to seek prompt medical attention.

 Not seeking help when symptoms of a heart attack occur can lead to permanent damage or even death.
-If you have symptoms of a heart attack, it is important to call 911 or seek help immediately.
+If you have symptoms of a heart attack, call 911 immediately.

 There are several key risk factors for heart disease and stroke: